-All this will be evaluated during the 2020 PFS, the results of which the board optimistically hope to announce before the end of 2020.
-At this stage, given the low strip ratio and the free digging material (it is clay not hard rock), it has been suggested that costs are expected to be low, with operating costs targeting US\$300-350/t range.
-This would include the cost of trucking the concentrate to Mombasa.
+All this will be evaluated during the PFS.
+At this stage, given the low strip ratio and the free digging material (it is clay not hard rock), it has been suggested that costs are expected to be low, with total operating costs targeting US\$300-350/t range.
+This would include the cost of trucking the concentrate to Mombasa port in Kenya.
 Mining saprolite negates the need for primary crushing and a grinding circuit hence lower capital expenditure to get into production.
-An 800,000tpa plant and all associated infrastructure to complete a working mine have been estimated at a ballpark figure of US\$30 million.
+An 800,000tpa plant and all associated infrastructure to complete a working mine of this initial size have been estimated at a ballpark capex figure of US\$30 million.

-Numerous anomalies have been indicated across licence area, which have subsequently been tested and proven by trenching programme.
+Numerous anomalies have been indicated across the licence area, which have subsequently been tested and proven by trenching programme.
 The Orom Cross Project is based on a potentially large-scale resource and the currently envisaged 25,000tpa graphite operation could easily be scaled up by multiples as met tests have shown high value production.
 It does look as though Orom has the makings of being an exceptional project with high value graphite concentrate which is likely to be produced at a low cost.
-We believe the board has achieved a cracking deal in acquiring such an advanced project with a mining licence in the stable country for £2 million, for the benefit of all shareholders.

-Blencowe was the ideal vehicle to acquire Orom Cross via RTO as it was an ultra-clean shell company with just 23 shareholders that was expressly formed for the process and was not full of jaundiced investors waiting for an uptick to sell their shares.
-It has a very tight share structure as the company only listed in April 2019 and is mainly owned by friends and family.
-At the same time the vendors of Orom have taken equity at 6p per share, with the stock escrowed for twelve months.
+We believe the board has achieved a cracking deal in acquiring such an advanced project with a mining licence in the stable country for just £2 million (paid fully in shares), for the benefit of all shareholders.
+Blencowe was the ideal vehicle to acquire Orom Cross via an RTO as it was a clean shell company.
+Vendors of Orom have taken equity at 6p per share, with the stock escrowed for twelve months.
 In addition, Blencowe is seeking to achieve its goals without a bloated management team as there is likely to be only one full time employee for the current time, which is the Chief Operating Officer, with consultants looking after the geology and the met testing.
-As the project develops the team will grow and will probably need two in-country project managers, but the focus is on keeping costs cut to the bone.
+As the project develops the team will grow and will probably need in-country project managers, but the focus is on keeping costs cut to the bone.

-On its return to the market after the RTO Blencowe will have a low market capitalisation, a low-cost project and an expected steady flow of news.
-Early 2020 is expected to see the drilling of 59 holes followed by assay results with further met test taking place in parallel where the goal is to be able to demonstrate optimal end product that can be delivered to market.
-The plan is to have delineated a maiden JORC-compliant resource by the middle of 2020 which will go into the PFS which is planned to be completed before the end of 2020.
+Blencowe comes with the promise of a healthy news flow.
+The completion of the drilling programmes is expected to be followed in short order by assay results with further met test taking place in parallel where the goal is to be able to demonstrate an optimal end product that can be delivered to market.
+The plan is to have delineated a maiden JORC-compliant resource which will go into a PEA and then the PFS, which now looks on course to be completed in 1H 2021.
+Covid restrictions temporarily halted drilling and other activities in Uganda around mid-2020 but Blencowe quickly re-mobilized and delivered on the 2,000m JORC drilling program, which indicates a strong dedication by management to deliver.

-The vendors of Orom Cross had been working hard to get the project into production as well as funding the environmental studies which paved the way to being granted the 21-year Mining Licence which has removed a lot of potential risk.
+The vendors of Orom Cross had been working hard to get the project into production as well as funding the environmental studies which paved the way to CARU being granted the 21year Mining Licence, and this has removed a lot of potential risk.
 The vendors had begun work on a number of the elements that go into the Pre-Feasibility Study (PFS) especially as concerns infrastructure, power and logistics.
-This means that Blencowe is able to complete this detailed analysis and planning, which will provide some savings both in terms of time and financial resources.
+This means that Blencowe can complete this detailed analysis and planning, which will provide some savings both in terms of time and financial resources.